 Problems represented with a finite state machine don't need to have an end state.
 As one example, (which I got from ACC Coolen's lecture notes), we have a virus that can exist in one of k strains.
 At the end of each year, the virus mutates.
-With probability α , it chooses uniformly and at random from one of the k-1other strains, and turns into that; with probability $1 - \alpha$, it stays in the strain it is in (Figure 8.3 shows an example with three strains).
+With probability α , it chooses uniformly and at random from one of the k - 1 other strains, and turns into that; with probability $1 - \alpha$, it stays in the strain it is in (Figure 8.3 shows an example with three strains).
 For that figure, we have $p = (1 - \alpha)$ and $q = (\alpha/2)$.
 The virus just keeps on changing, and there is no end state.
 But there are a variety of very interesting questions we can try to answer.
 We would like to know, for example, the expected time to see a strain a second time, i.e. if the virus is in strain 1 at time 1, what is the expected time before it is in strain 1 again?
-If the virus has mutated many times, what is the probability that it is in each strain? and do these probabilities depend on the start strain?
+If the virus has mutated many times, what is the probability that it is in each strain?